dawoodhussain/High-level-System-Design/DistributedUniqueIdGenerator/README.md

 - Responds to requests by incrementing IDs within range until exhausted, then requests a new range.
 - Project duplicated four times for load balancing across servers.
 - [Here is the code](https://github.com/dawoodhussain/High-level-System-Design/tree/main/DistributedUniqueIdGenerator/AppServers)
+- This solution when compiled from local will run on **https://localhost:7193/, https://localhost:7239/, https://localhost:7033/, https://localhost:7116/** ports.
+API Endpoint - https://localhost:*/getId

 ### RangeHandlerService
 - Developed a centralized minimal API.